zguo0525/API-Pack/src/PIPELINE_INSTRUCTIONS.md

 Response response = client.newCall(request).execute();
 ```
-In the next sections, we explain each step of the pipeline in detail.
+In the next sections, we explain each pipeline step in detail.

 ## Step 0: Data Collection